Modulo Function

 • A.k.a. the reduced totient function or the least universal exponent function

-• Written as $\lambda(n)$
+• Written as λ(n)

-Carmichael's totient function returns the exponent of the multiplicative group of positive integers modulo $n$.
+Carmichael's totient function returns the exponent of the multiplicative group of positive integers modulo n.

-For every $a\in\mathbb{N}$, $\lambda(n)$ is the smallest $m\in\mathbb{N}$ such that $a^m\equiv1\bmod n$, $a\le n$, and $gcd(a,n)= 1$
+For every aN, λ(n) is the smallest mN such that am1modn, an, and gcd(a,n)=1